baltic-security/site/content/Baltic_Sea_Security_Conference.md

 ---
 title: "Baltic Sea Security Conference"
 date: 2020-11-03
-description: "Baltic Sea Conference in Helsinki, 3 December 2020"
+description: "Baltic Sea Security Conference to deal with fragmented security approaches Baltic Sea Security Conference will take place on December 3 rd in Helsinki, Finland as well as online.
+The conference concludes the Baltic Sea Security Initiative, involving workshops, lectures and seminars on the regional aspects of military, societal, economic and cyber security.
+The initiative joined 150 participants, including Baltic experts from Europe, United States and Japan."
 type: "featured"
 image: "images/BalticSeaSecurityConferenceBG.png"
 ---